 - Monitoring framework

 The EU provides financial support through an annual grant to a number of EU-level organisations of persons with disabilities and NGOs (under the Citizens, Equality, Rights and Values programme) to build their capacity and make their participation in EU-level processes easier (e.g. by providing views on the development of EU legislation and policies).
 These bodies were selected through a call for proposals and signed a Framework Partnership Agreement for the period 2022-2025.
 Awarded organisations are listed at the bottom of the call page.

 The European structural and investment funds (ESIF) are the EU main financial instruments to strengthen economic and social cohesion.
 They help ensure social inclusion of the most vulnerable citizens, including those with disabilities.

-The Academic Network of European Disability Experts (ANED) provides the European Commission with analysis of data and policies from the EU Member States.
-It manages DOTCOM, a database which monitors policy instruments related to the UNCRPD in the EU and Member States.
+The European Disability Expertise (EDE) provides the European Commission with analysis of data and policies from the EU Member States.
+It manages DOTCOM, a database which monitors policy instruments related to the UN Convention in the EU and Member States.